FIRECATinBLACK/Spikecat/README.md

 IN PROGRESS:
-- Adjust Water to SU
+- Adjust Water of SU
 - Change Appearance of SU
 - Lizard species reputation system
 - Bubble weed on land